dmarshNAIT/dmarshNAIT.github.io/courses/cpsc1012/CPSC1012_cheatsheet.markdown

     double number = 123.456789;
     Console.WriteLine("The approximate value is " + Math.Round(number));
         // displays 123
-    Console.WriteLine("The approximate value is " + Math.Round(number, 2));
+        // that's because 123 is the nearest integer value Console.WriteLine("The approximate value is " + Math.Round(number, 2));
         // displays 123.46
+        // that's the value with 2 digits after the decimal point
     ```

 ## Data types
 C# is a strongly typed language: each piece of data we use must have a known data type.
 This is true for variables, constants, even literals and expressions!
 The type of the data helps us know what we can do with that data: whether we can do math or change capitalization, etc.

 So far we have learned about:
-- `int` which holds integer values between approximately -2 billion and +2 billion.
-Decimals cannot be stored in an `int`: that additional information will be "lost" if we try to store a number with decimal digits as an `int`.
+- `int` which holds **integer** values between approximately -2 billion and +2 billion.
+Decimal values cannot be stored in an `int` variable: that additional information will be "lost" if we try to store a number with decimal digits as an `int`.
 - `double` holds numeric values that may or may not have decimal digits.
 They can be very large: as large as 34 with 37 zeroes after it, or as negative as -34 with 37 zeroes after it.
 They can also be very, very small: more than 300 zeroes after the decimal place before the first non-zero digit.
 In total, they can hold up to about 15 digits, so both of these numbers are valid doubles: 123,456,789,012,345 or 0.123456789012345.
 - There are other numeric data types: some hold [integer values](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/integral-numeric-types) and others are designed for [numbers which may have decimals](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/floating-point-numeric-types).
     - e.g. `decimal` numbers can hold up to 15-17 digits and are preferred in situations where we want extremely precise numbers without round errors, like financial data.
 - `string` contains text.
-That text is a string of characters: could contain letters, digits, punctuation or spaces.
+That text is a string of characters: it could contain letters, digits, punctuation, and/or spaces.
 We'll deal with `string`s often, as every time we read input from the user using `Console.ReadLine()` it'll initially come in as a `string`.
-Literal values for `string`s are surrounded by double quotes.
+Literal values for `string`s must be surrounded by double quotes.
     - e.g. `string myName = "Bob";`
 - `char` holds a single character.
-Literal values for `char`s are surrounded by single quotes.
+Literal values for `char`s must be surrounded by single quotes.
     - e.g. `char menuChoice = 'c';`
 - `bool` is short for Boolean.
 Variables of this type can only hold one of 2 values: `true` or `false`.
-They are often used to represent logical conditions, and will usually be named  starting with a word like `is` or `has`.
+They are often used to represent logical conditions, and will usually be named  starting with a word like `is` or `has`, for improved readability.
     - e.g.
     ```csharp
     bool isValid = false;

+    // ...
-    // other code
+    // other code to change the value of isValid
+    // ...

     if (isValid) {
-        // do something
+        // code to do something
     }
     ```
     - or
     ```csharp
     bool canContinue = true;

+    // ...
+    // other code to change the value of isValid
+    // ...

     do {
-        // do something
+        // code to do something
     } while (canContinue);
     ```